-directors and managemeths by considering the operating results of the Company and the compatibility with the business counterparts, including the suitability with regard to duties and responsibilities of each director and managements in the forms of directors' remunerations and/ or salary and bonuses.
+The Company has a policy of paying appropriate levels of remunerations to the directors and managements by considering the operating results of the Company and the compatibility with the business counterparts, including the suitability with regard to duties and responsibilities of each director and managements in the forms of directors' remunerations and/or salary and bonuses.
+The remuneration of directors and management shall be determine by Nomination and Remuneration Committee, which the Board of Directors has been approved and during the process to establish.